 A common complaint from plus-sized individuals is that the fashion industry does not cater to them.

 This is a problem for several different reasons.
-First of all, you want to be able to be comfortable while you're on your hike.
+First, you want to be comfortable while you're on your hike.
+Second, you want to wear something that you look and feel good in.

+In many cases, plus-sized clothes are not made for plus-sized people.
 Often, stores do not provide the right kind of clothing for people to wear.

 The larger sizes are not large enough, and even the genuinely plus-sized clothing options are just larger versions of existing clothing lines.
+They are larger but do not accommodate the body shapes of truly plus-sized people.

+The fact that these clothes aren't shaped right isn't just insulting.
 It's downright problematic, particularly when it comes to wearing clothes that you will be active in.

 The last thing you want is your clothes to be tight in one spot and constantly rubbing against your skin.
+This is one problem that will only get worse over time, so do your research and find good clothing options.

 You can find plenty of fantastic companies online and in-store that are ready to help you get your fabulous fitness outfit on so you can be comfortable and prepared to take on the trails.